 Why Western Women Get Breast Cancer

 Westerners eat huge portions, too many times a day.
-They drink water or beer or wine with their food which adds to the indigestion and weight gain that they are running away from.
-Western people drink lots of coffee and alcohol and sweetened drinks.
-They rush off to do intense spurts of exercise at the gym which is not good for them at all.
-And all the while, they feel guilty and ashamed, sick of who they are thanks to the foods they choose.
-Western people love dairy and many of their processed foods depend on it.
+They drink water or beer or wine with their food, adding to the indigestion and weight gain that they want to esape.
+Western people drink lots of coffee, alcohol and sweetened drinks.
+They rush off to do intense spurts of exercise at the gym – indoors instead of outdoors.
+And all the while, they feel guilty and ashamed.
+They feel sick, thanks to the foods they choose.
+Western women love dairy, a vital ingredient in many processed foods.

-Why Do Some Women Get Breast Cancer and Others Do Not?
+Why Do Some Women Get Breast Cancer?

 Professor Plant and Breast Cancer

 Jane got breast cancer despite eating a low fat diet.
 She and her husband deduced that the Chinese do not eat dairy products, therefore they don’t get cancer.
 Increasing research is finding that milk causes allergies, lactose intolerance and other issues in children and adults.
 Many processed foods include dairy products.
 Jane’s cancer started to spread and she had lumps in her neck.

 Recent Studies Into Dairy and Breast Cancer

 In another study, it was found that: Some dairy products, such as whole milk and many types of cheese, have a relatively high saturated fat content, which may increase risk.
 Moreover, milk products may contain contaminants such as pesticides, which have carcinogenic potential, and growth factors such as insulin-like growth factor I, which have been shown to promote breast cancer cell growth.
-In contrast, the calcium and vitamin D contents of dairy products have been hypothesized to reduce breast cancer risk. (https://academic.oup.com/ajcn/article/80/1/5/4690293).
+In contrast, the calcium and vitamin D contents of dairy products have been hypothesized to reduce breast cancer risk.

 The American Cancer Society advocates eating a healthy, balanced diet to avoid breast cancer and to avoid being obese or overweight.
-Choose low fat foods, less sugar and be careful about taking vitamin supplements as fresh food should provide all the necessary vitamins anyway.
+Choose low fat foods, less sugar and be careful about taking vitamin supplements.
+Fresh food should provide all the necessary vitamins anyway.
 The cancer society says there is no evidence against dairy as yet that it causes breast cancer or that eating soy will prevent certain cancers.
 General advice is to avoid alcohol, cigarettes, processed foods and too much food and fresh is best.
 Get exercise, stay positive and enjoy a healthy social life.